- Press Center

-In 2017, NOVATEK and its subsidiaries invested about RR 2.8 billion in projects and activities related to the support of indigenous peoples, charitable contributions, cultural and educational programs.
+In 2018, NOVATEK and its subsidiaries invested RR 2.0 billion in projects and activities related to the support of indigenous peoples, charitable contributions, cultural and educational programs.

 Cooperation with the regions

-Within the framework of agreements signed with various regions, the Company was investing in YNAO, the Leningrad, Chelyabinsk, Tyumen, and Kostroma Regions throughout 2017.
-The Company also financed the construction, repairs and upgrades of social infrastructure facilities, earmarked significant funds to implementing educational, cultural, children and youth programs and projects and was supporting low-income families, people with disabilities, the elderly and veterans.
+Within the framework of agreements signed with various regions, the Company was investing in YNAO and KhMAO, the Leningrad, Murmansk, Chelyabinsk, Tyumen, and Kostroma Regions throughout 2018.
+The Company also financed the construction, repairs and upgrades of social infrastructure facilities, earmarked significant funds to implementing educational, cultural, children and youth programs and projects, and was supporting low-income families, people with disabilities, the elderly and veterans.

 NOVATEK is annually providing assistance to various regions by helping with settlement development, construction and renovation of accommodation, educational facilities and advancing local healthcare.

-The Company is directly involved in funding the construction of important social infrastructure facilities across the YNAO, including an 800-student school in the village of Gyda, Taz District.
+The Company is directly involved in funding the construction of important social infrastructure facilities across the YNAO.

 Cooperation with Indigenous Peoples of the Far North

 During the reporting year, NOVATEK provided financial support to the Yamal for Descendants Association of indigenous peoples and its district branches.
 We assisted indigenous peoples through financing the purchase of equipment and materials required for the work of fishermen and reindeer herders.
+Portacabins were purchased for the needs of the tundra population.
 NOVATEK financed fuel purchases for air delivery of the nomadic population and food to remote areas.
-One particular area of support is taking part in organizing and staging ethnic festivals of indigenous peoples as well as provision of funding for environmental program.
+Assistance was provided to people in financial distress.
+One particular area of support is taking part in organizing and staging ethnic festivals of indigenous peoples as well as provision of funding for environmental programs.

 Support of Cultural Traditions

-In 2017, NOVATEK continued its cooperation with Russia’s leading museums including the Russian State Museum, the Moscow Museum of Modern Art, and the Multimedia Art Museum / Moscow House of Photography, and supported the contemporary art and music projects in Russia and abroad.
+In 2018, NOVATEK continued its cooperation with Russia’s leading museums including the State Tretyakov Gallery, the Russian State Museum, and the Moscow Museum of Modern Art, and supported the most important art and music projects.

-In partnership with NOVATEK, the Moscow Museum of Modern Art (MMOMA) presented the exhibition “Nepokorennye Prospect” to celebrate St. Petersburg artists of the 20th century.
-In the reporting year, NOVATEK also supported launching of the MMOMA Education Center.
-MMOMA delivered a course of lectures on the history of Russian and foreign art, photography, and architecture at the office of NOVATEK to the Company’s employees and their families.
+In partnership with NOVATEK, the Moscow Museum of Modern Art (MMOMA) presented the exhibition of the local nonconformist “Vladimir Yankilevsky.
+Mystery of Being” coinciding with the artist's 80th birthday anniversary.
+In 2018, NOVATEK continued supporting the MMOMA Education Center.
+Besides, MMOMA delivered a course of lectures on the history of Russian and foreign fine arts, fashion, design and architecture at the office of NOVATEK to the Company’s employees and their families.

-NOVATEK attaches great importance to programs for the development of amateur and professional sports.
-The Company, its subsidiaries and joint ventures regularly hold tournaments in the most popular and widespread sports, such as football, volleyball, swimming, ski, to name a few.
+NOVATEK attaches great importance to programs for the development of mass and high-performance sports.
+The Company, its subsidiaries and joint ventures regularly hold tournaments in the most popular and wide-spread sports: football, volleyball, swimming, ski, to name a few.

 The Company supported the children and youth sports in the regions of its operations.
-In 2017, the “NOVATEK – Step to Bigger Football” Indoor Football Cups among secondary school teams were held in the Chelyabinsk and Kostroma Regions, which were attended by several thousand boys and girls.
-The winning teams of the Chelyabinsk and Kostroma championships went to the Russian National Football Team training base in Sochi where the Super Cup match was held.
+In 2018, the “NOVATEK – Step to Bigger Football” Indoor Football Cups among secondary school teams were held in the Chelyabinsk and Kostroma Regions.
+More than eleven thousand boys and girls took part in the competitions.
+As part of the World Football Championship 2018 youth events a match of the winning teams of the Chelyabinsk and Kostroma championships was held on Moscow's Red Square.